 Statistical software

-In this course, you can choose to learn one of two packages: Stata or R.
+In this course, you can choose to learn one of two packages: jamovi or R.

-R is becoming a popular choice for biostatistics due to its flexibility and its power.
+R is a programming language, which is a popular choice for biostatistics due to its flexibility and its power.
 Additionally, as R is an open-source project, it is available at no cost.
 While R has a cost advantage, it does have a reputation of being difficult to learn.

 If you choose to use R, we recommend running R via a package called RStudio.
 Both R and RStudio are available for Windows and Mac (and Linux!) machines, and are available at no cost.
 Installation instructions will be provided in the course materials.